swanson/building-awesome-software/_emails/2013-11-21-the-trouble-with-timestamps.md

 ---

 Think about the context &mdash; most people don't refer to status updates based on specific times or dates.
-But I'm sure you've definitely looked at your source control history to see if a fix was applied in your release last Wednesday.
+But I'm sure you'll want to know the exact date of when your bank sent a bill payment if you are on the phone with a collection agency.

 What are the common use-cases for timestamped data in your app?
 Do users want a rough estimate or an exact value?
 Is the data short-lived or an important